tytydraco/yessleep/out/Tango_with_La_Strega_part_2.md

 &#x200B;

-Olive oil shall get into this, some apple vinegar and mujdei (Romanian Garlic Souce).
+Olive oil shall get into this, some apple vinegar and mujdei (Romanian Garlic Source).
 For spices, perhaps some turmeric?
-Cloves and chilli?
+Cloves and chili?
 I think I shall go with thyme, oregano, sumac.
 A little bit of lemon juice.
 I would be tempted to use some mushrooms but, since it is a meat dish, I do not know if they are too appropriate.
 You know, I am open to suggestions, from the audience, especially you, sir, since you shall be the star of the feast.”

 &#x200B;